vl4ds/Documentation/capabilities-reference.rst

     def contactHandler(evt) {
         if("open" == "$evt.value") {
-            bulb.on()  // Turn the bulb on when open bulb.setHue(80)
+            bulb.on()  // Turn the bulb on when open (this method does not come directly from the colorControl capability) bulb.setHue(80)
             bulb.setSaturation(100)  // Set the color to something fancy bulb.setLevel(100)  // Make sure the light brightness is 100% } else {
-            bulb.off()  // Turn the bulb off when closed }
+            bulb.off()  // Turn the bulb off when closed (this method does not come directly from the colorControl capability)
+        }
     }